 CO2 taxation is now well established across the European Union.
-20 EU member states currently apply some form of CO2 tax to the registration and/or ownership of passenger cars, up from 17 in 2010.
+Most EU member states currently apply some form of CO2 tax to the registration and/or ownership of passenger cars.

 The 20 EU countries that levy passenger car taxes partially or totally based on the cars’ CO2 emissions and/or fuel consumption are: Austria, Belgium, Croatia, Cyprus, Denmark, Finland, France, Germany, Greece, Ireland, Latvia, Luxembourg, Malta, the Netherlands, Portugal, Romania, Slovenia, Spain, Sweden and the United Kingdom.